LL.M. Admissions

 Option 2: LSAC Application

 Log in to your account to start your application.
-Please choose the international application if you anticipate needing an F1 or J1 visa (for any LL.M. program), and choose one of the domestic applications based on your program of choice if you do not need a visa:
+Please choose the international application if you anticipate needing an F1 or J1 visa (for any LL.M. program), and choose the domestic applications if you do not need a visa:

 2. A complete application will include the following materials: